NAD+: Miracle Molecule or Anti-Aging Hype?

 Without NAD+, mitochondria could not produce adenosine triphosphate (ATP), the form of energy necessary for life to exist.
 As we age, NAD+ levels decline in our cells, which leads to mitochondrial disfunction, energy dysregulation, and eventually cell death.
-By raising NAD+, we can restore our mitochondria to a youthful state.3
+By raising NAD+, we may be able to restore our mitochondria to a youthful state, similar to what is seen in mouse studies.3

 Sirtuins depend on sufficient NAD+ levels to function.
-These enzymes promote longevity in response to stresses like calorie restriction or DNA damage, in part by increasing antioxidant pathways and DNA repair mechanisms.4 That is also key reason why periodic fasting can be so beneficial for health.
+In yeast, worms, flies, and mice, these enzymes promote longevity in response to stresses like calorie restriction or DNA damage, in part by increasing antioxidant pathways and DNA repair mechanisms.4 That is also key reason why periodic fasting can be so beneficial for health.

 How to Increase NAD+ in Cells